Nonradial oscillations of stratified neutron stars with solid crusts: Mode characterization and tidal resonances in coalescing binaries: Tidal resonance kinetics and orbital energy transfer

 To obtain a clearer understanding of crustal breaking induced by the nonresonant $f$-mode, we analyze the contributions of the three terms appearing in \cref{eq:von_Mises}.
 We find that the term involving the horizontal traction, $T_2$, is almost always dominant—typically 1–2 orders of magnitude larger than the other two terms for the $f$-mode.
 Consequently, the radial gradient of the horizontal displacement is the primary driver of crust breaking, and the leading-order contribution to the von Mises strain is given by

 Here, the amplitude of the $f$-mode is set to its value at the $g_1$-mode resonance.
 In \cref{fig:rdv}, we plot the radial profile of $r V'$ within the crust for a $1.35\,M_{\odot}$ NS.
 Combined with the estimate in \cref{eq:von_Mises_estimate}, this analysis indicates that the outer crust is already broken in the vicinity of the $g_1$ resonance.
 Meanwhile, the peak-valley structure in the inner crust region observed in \cref{fig:von_Mises} arises from the radial variation of $V'$, as illustrated in \cref{fig:rdv}.
 It is worth noting that static tides are generally ineffective at fracturing the crust, as demonstrated in~\cite{Penner:2011br,Gittins:2020mll}.
-This is primarily because the solid crust deforms in a manner similar to a fluid under static tidal forces.
+This is primarily because, under static tidal forces, the solid crust deforms much like a fluid.
+As a result, the star can experience significant global deformation while the internal shear strain remains small, making static tides inefficient at breaking the crust.

 For the $s_1$-mode, the strain amplitude peaks in the inner crust; however, the maximum amplitude at the $g_1$ resonance is insufficient to break the crust.
 Based on the mode amplitude evolution shown in \cref{fig:resonance_amplitude}, the inner crust is expected to break at GW frequencies of approximately $f_{\rm gw} \sim 400\,\mathrm{Hz}$ and $\sim 600\,\mathrm{Hz}$ for breaking strains of $\sigma_{\rm break} = 0.04$~\cite{Baiko:2018jax} and $\sigma_{\rm break} = 0.1$~\cite{Horowitz:2009ya}, respectively.
 In contrast to the $s_1$-mode, the $s_2$-mode exhibits its maximum strain in the outer crust, with an overall pattern resembling that of the $f$-mode.
 As shown in the contour plot, at the orbital phase corresponding to the $g_1$-mode resonance, only a small region of the outer crust approaches the breaking strain $\sigma_{\rm break} = 0.04$.
 The GW frequency at which the $s_2$-mode breaks the inner crust is approximately similar to that of the $s_1$-mode.